step66/opencvonx64/README.md

 # Installing opencv on opencvonx64

-This is a script to install opencv on an AArch64 device.
+This is a script to install opencv on an x64 device.
 Because I am lazy.

 ## Getting Started

 Set the required permissions first by doing:

-chmod 0755 postInstall_opencv_arm.sh
+chmod 0755 opencv-on-x64.sh

 Run this script with:

-./postInstall_opencv_arm.sh
+./opencv-on-x64.sh

 ### Prerequisites

-1 x arm64 device
+1 x x64 device
 git

 ## License